SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 The ``Size`` structure definition, and the ``Rectangle`` class definition, only describe what a generic ``Size`` or ``Rectangle`` will look like.
 They do not in themselves describe a specific size or rectangle.
-To do that, you need to create an *instance* of the class or structure.
+To do that, you need to create an :newTerm:`instance` of the class or structure.

 The syntax for creating instances is very similar for both structures and classes: